Home / Blog / Your Complete Guide To Fast People Search Removal

 • Enable two-factor authentication (2FA) on any online accounts you use, like banking, shopping, and insurance websites.

-• Shred any physical mail, such as banking statements, shopping receipts, and tax files, to prevent criminals from gaining access to your personal information.
+• Shred any physical mail you throw out — such as old banking statements, shopping receipts, and tax files — to prevent criminals from gaining access to your personal information.

 Above all, make an opt-out request to any site where you find your information online.
 FastPeopleSearch is only one of many sites where your information is stored and shared.